-Insurance premiums are paid in advance and recognised as Prepaid insurance asset at the time of settlement.
-'Other current assets' includes an amount of \$10 000, which represents the unexpired portion of the insurance contract.
+Insurance premiums are paid in advance and recognised as 'Prepaid insurance' asset at the time of settlement.
+'Other current assets' includes an amount of \$10,000, which represents the unexpired portion of the insurance contract.
 The expired portion of the insurance contract is recognised as an expense.

-- (a) List the four components of an accounting policy decision. - (b) Analyse Penny Ltd's policy for accounting for the insurance premium in terms of each component. - (a) An accounting policy decision may comprise four components: - definition, whether the transaction or event gives rise to an item that satisfies the definition of an element of financial statements; - recognition, whether or when it should be recognised; - measurement, how it should be measured, which may include a decision about subsequent measurement as well as initial measurement; and - disclosure, that it, how information about the item should be presented and what information should be disclosed.
+- 1. List the four components of an accounting policy decision. - 2.
+Analyse Mandy Ltd's policy for accounting for the insurance premium in terms of each component.

+1. An accounting policy decision may comprise four components:

+- definition, that is whether the transaction or event gives rise to an item that satisfies the definition of an element of financial statements; - recognition, that is whether or when it should be recognised; - measurement, that is how it should be measured, which may include a decision about subsequent measurement as well as initial measurement; and - disclosure, that is how information about the item should be presented and what information should be disclosed.

-(b)The insurance policy is accounted for as an asset, namely prepaid insurance.
+2. The insurance policy is accounted for as an asset, namely prepaid insurance.
 This is appropriate because it satisfies the definition of an asset.
-First, it is a resource controlled by Penny Ltd as a result of a past event, being the payment of the insurance premium in accordance with the insurance policy (the insurance contract).
-The other criterion, that future economic benefits are expected to flow to Penny Ltd, is evident to the extent of the unexpired period of the insurance cover.
+First, it is a resource controlled by Mandy Ltd as a result of a past event, being the payment of the insurance premium in accordance with the insurance policy (the insurance contract).
+The other criterion, that future economic benefits are expected to flow to Mandy Ltd, is evident to the extent of the unexpired period of the insurance cover.

-The insurance policy is recognised as an asset at the time of settlement, that is, when Penny Ltd pays the insurance premium.
+The insurance policy is recognised as an asset at the time of settlement, that is, when Mandy Ltd pays the insurance premium.
 It is subsequently expensed as the period of the insurance policy expires.